88.1 the Park Thanks for Giving Pledge Drive – November 5-10

 “We’re asking people to invest in 88.1 but in reality their gifts directly touch the community through programming focused on Plymouth and Canton and the impact on student’s lives,” said Bill Keith, Station Manager.

 The station’s success at serving the community has been noticed.
-For the fourth year in-a-row the station was a finalist for the National Association of Broadcasters Marconi Radio Award for Non Commercial Station of the Year.
+Four of the last five years the station was a finalist for the National Association of Broadcasters Marconi Radio Award for Non Commercial Station of the Year.
 The recognition placed the station among the best professional and college stations in the country.
-The station’s entry focused on the staff’s commitment to serving Plymouth and Canton.
+88.1 the Park is also the 2018 Michigan Association of Broadcasters Foundation High School Station of the Year.